Leadership in Testing – Key Responsibilities

 As testers, the work that we’re finally boiled down to do is a direct result of leadership decisions.
 These decisions are an outcome of trying to implement effective QA processes in addition to good test team management.

-The article itself is divided in two parts tutorial:
+The article itself is divided into a tutorial of two parts:

-- The second tutorial would highlight some key skills needed to be a good leader and some ways on how to keep a test team happy.
+- The second part would highlight some key skills required to be a good leader and few other skills about how to keep a test team happy.